Picture a cool fruit salad on your next buffet table. Fruit salad is a juicy, refreshing taste of sweetness.

 This fruit salad recipe is fruit salad on a stick and easily open to variation.
 Use your favorite combination of tropical fruits or of whatever fruits that are seasonal and available in your market.

-The fruit dip is easy and is made healthy with yogurt or fat-free sour cream
+The fruit dip recipe below is easy and is made healthy with yogurt or fat-free sour cream

 2 large mangos